 Often, the types of relationships you seek are reflective of what you think you deserve.
 It isn’t always easy to look at patterns and why you continue them, but mentoring relationships are a tool that can help you navigate your own self-worth.

 Whether you are the mentor, mentee, or both; the payoff is worth the effort.

-Some benefits of engaging in a relationship include:
+Some benefits of engaging in a mentor relationship include:

-- Gratitude.
-The experience of feeling and receiving support from a or the support you are able to give a builds and sustains feelings of gratitude.
+The experience of feeling and receiving support from a mentor or the support you are able to give a mentee builds and sustains feelings of gratitude.

 What are the types of mentorships?

 Not all mentoring relationships look the same, but all of them are equally beneficial, depending on what matches your needs most.
 Though it is not an exhaustive list, four examples include: